tcnj-violaa/eaai2021-public/README.md

 # Run

 Use import instead of package.
 Package may be used if we are creating a jar -- may need testing.
+See the top of SimplePlayer.java for example.

 ```java
 import ginrummy.*;